bobleesj/cifkit/paper-review-2.md

 > I will echo the previous comment that more docstrings would be invaluable in helping code clarity.
 In particular, I would urge adopting a standardized approach to this, such as Numpy, to be more in line with community standards

-Per your suggestion, I have used Numpy docstrings to the core `Cif` and `CifEnsemble` classes.
-I will continue to udpate the docs after I make someo f the functions more dmoularlized like combinignign generating histogram functions into a singlo to avoid verbosity. https://github.com/bobleesj/cifkit/pull/54
+Per your suggestion, I have added NumPy-style docstrings to the core `Cif` and `CifEnsemble` classes.
+I will continue updating the documentation after modularizing some functions, such as combining the histogram generation functions into a single one to reduce verbosity.

 > I have opened a technical issue I encountered here

 Thank you.
 I have addressed the issue via this PR: https://github.com/bobleesj/cifkit/pull/47.
-To ensure compatibility, I created a test function to ensure that raw .cif files sourced from ICSD, COD can be all parsed and the supercell can be generated:
+To ensure compatibility, I created a test function to ensure that raw .cif files sourced from ICSD, COD can be parsed and the supercell can be generated:

 ```python
 @pytest.mark.parametrize(